The Australian Blue Heeler Dog is a tough herding dog from Australia, also called the Australian Cattle Dog.

 They need to be taken out for a good run every day, for at least an hour, as well as room in a big back yard to play around in.
 This means that they are not suitable for apartment living, nor an urban or city environment, unless they can get enough exercise.
 The Heeler will generally be happier in a rural setting, especially on a farm with a job to do.

-At home, the breed is loyal, affectionate and playful.
-But true to it's ancestors, it is suspicious of strangers and very cautious in new situations.
+At home, the Australian Cattle Dog is loyal, affectionate and playful.
+But true to it’s ancestors, it is suspicious of strangers and very cautious in new situations.
 This distrust of unfamiliar people and things makes it a good watchdog and guard dog.

 In a family situation, the Blue Heeler dog breed will try to nip the heels of young children running around; this means they are better suited to a household with older children or just adults.
 It’s possible to train them out of this behavior if tackled early as a puppy, but the innate drive to nip is deeply embedded.